shotstack-samples/build-me-a-video-twitter-bot/README.md

 This project creates two Lambda functions:

 1. Query function that checks for new mentions every minute and creates a personalised video for each mention.
-2. Webhook function that accepts a Shotstack callback which uploads the Shotstack video when the render completes and tweets the result as a reply to the original tweet.
+2. Webhook function that accepts a Shotstack callback which uploads the Shotstack video to Twitter when the render completes and tweets the result as a reply to the original tweet.

 ## Install